jng215/Coursera_GCData/README.md

 The purpose of this project is to demonstrate the processes to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-The source data used by this project is the UCI HAR dataset with the URL link below:
+Used by this project is the UCI HAR dataset downloaded from the the URL below:
 - https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Futher information about the source data can be obtained in the URL below:
+Futher information about the source data can be obtained in this URL:
 - http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 After downloading and importing the source data, the R script run_analysis.R does the following: